Online trading may seem like an easy job to outsiders.

 They say that “misery loves company” and oftentimes it’s great to blow out steam with someone who understands exactly what you’re going through.

-But instead of holding hands and cursing the forex market, share your trading thoughts with your buddy instead.
+But instead of holding hands and cursing at the market when trades don’t go your way, share your trading thoughts with your buddy instead.

 He might be able to help you determine your common mistakes and correct them, allowing you to avoid stress from these problems down the line.